Letrs Unit 5 Assessment Answers

 • Example: A student struggles with blending sounds to read words.
 What interventions would be appropriate?

 • Answer: Interventions should focus on explicit and systematic instruction in phoneme blending.
 Activities could include using manipulatives (e.g., blocks representing sounds), practicing blending sounds in simple words, and gradually increasing word complexity.
-Providing explicit instruction in onset-rime segmentation could also help.
+Providing explicit instruction in onset-rime segmentation could also help And that's really what it comes down to..

 • Explanation: Interventions must be targeted and individualized.
 Understanding the student's specific difficulties is critical for choosing the most effective approach.